andreypedro/guarantors-api/README.md

 - **Axios**: HTTP client for API requests.
 - **TypeScript**: Type-safe development.
 - **Nominatim API**: External address validation.
-- **AI Assistance**: Used AI prompts for design and implementation guidance.
+- **AI Assistance**: Used AI prompts to aid in writing tests, documenting, fixing code, and improving best practices.

 ## How to Run Locally